 Since 1996, California Proposition 209 has mandated that the state “shall not discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting.”
 The implementation of this proposition resulted in an immediate decline in the admission rates for under-represented minorities at the University of California.
 Now, over twenty years later, as the nation’s courts continue to consider affirmative action in college admissions, the question is whether California’s unique path has been a dead-end or provides a blueprint for the future.
 Have the campuses of the University of California changed for the better or the worse since Proposition 209?
 Has there been overall an improvement or a deterioration in educational opportunities for students from a variety of backgrounds?

-David Pan, Professor of German and Chair of European Languages and Studies, European Languages and Studies, School of Humanities
+David Pan, Professor, Department of European Languages and Studies, School of Humanities

-William Schonfeld, Professor of Political Science, School of Social Sciences
+William Schonfeld, Research Professor, Department of Political Science, School of Social Sciences

-Brook Thomas, Chancellor's Professor of English, School of Humanities
+Brook Thomas, Chancellor's Research Professor, Department of English, School of Humanities

-Moderator: Douglas Haynes, Professor of History and Vice Provost for Academic Equity, Diversity, and Inclusion
+Moderator: Douglas Haynes, Professor, Department of History; Vice Provost for Academic Equity, Diversity, and Inclusion

 Where: Crystal Cove Auditorium